dan-k-k/transactionAPI/README.md

 # Transaction Analysis API for Suade Challenge

 This project is a RESTful API service built with Python and FastAPI.
-It provides endpoints to upload a large CSV file of e-commerce transactions and retrieve summarized statistics for specific users within a given date range.
+It provides endpoints to upload a large CSV file of e-commerce transactions and retrieve summarised statistics for specific users within a given date range.

 ---